jaraco/skeleton/index.md

 # Overview

 This project is merged with [skeleton](https://github.com/jaraco/skeleton).
 What is skeleton?
-It's the scaffolding of a Python project jaraco [introduced in his blog](https://blog.jaraco.com/a-project-skeleton-for-python-projects/).
+It's the scaffolding of a Python project jaraco [introduced in this blog](https://blog.jaraco.com/a-project-skeleton-for-python-projects/).
 It seeks to provide a means to re-use techniques and inherit advances when managing projects for distribution.

 ## An SCM-Managed Approach